OllieRumbol/ID_Token-JWT_Validator/README.md

 - Dictionary extension methods that helps developers handle the dictionary outputted from the above step

 ## Back Story
-The reason I developed this libaray was the reocurring issue of developers strugging on the final step of a OAuth login process of validating the "ID Token" as well as using the properties with the "ID Token".
+The reason I developed this libaray was the reocurring issue of developers strugging on the final step of a OAuth login.
+I saw first hand developers struggling with the process of validating the "ID Token" as well as using the properties within the "ID Token".

 ## Examples
 ```